Dragon Fruit Salad – Antioxidant High

 - Cut dragon fruit in half.
 Gently scoop out the white center fruit.
 Cut the white fruit in chunks.
 Reserve the red dragon fruit peel as a serving bowl.

-- To serve, use the fruit peel as the bowl.
+- Optional - To serve, use the dragonfruit peel as the bowl.